natasjaVgestel/natasjaVgestel.github.io/_posts/2019-04-04-day-onehundredtwentytwo.markdown

 ![experimental warming study](/assets/blog_photos/190404/site1.jpg)

 My worry is that there is only so much additional carbon that the ecosystems can soak up from the atmosphere (through photosynthesis) under warmer conditions.
-This would mean that as we add more carbon to the atmosphere, more of it could remain in the atmosphere as CO<sub>2</sub> as carbon uptake by the plants may not be able to keep up with our pace of carbon emissions - hence, warming rates could happen *even* faster.
+This would mean that as we add more carbon to the atmosphere, more of it could remain in the atmosphere as CO<sub>2</sub>, because carbon uptake by the plants may not be able to keep up with our pace of carbon emissions - hence, warming rates could happen *even* faster.

 This is important to share!
 Why?
 I worry about our own pace of change, of things we could do as a society - working together towards a common goal: return our climate system back to what it should be doing naturally, by focusing more on renewable energy and reducing pollution.
 Because of us, Earth is running a fever, and we need to something about it.